Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 Third, check whether the code you shared still reproduces all analyses after revisions - researchers often make changes during the peer review process, but forget to update their analysis files.

 Finally, remember that most code in R relies on specific libraries (also called packages).
 List all the packages that the code needs to run at the top of the script.
 Because packages update, it is necessary to report the version numbers of packages that were used (for example using packrat, or copying the output of the sessionInfo() function as a comment in the script).
-Remember that folder names and folder structures differ between computers, and therefore you should use relative locations (and not “c:/user/myfolder/code”).
+Remember that folder names and folder structures differ between computers, and therefore you should use relative locations (and not absolute paths like “c:/user/myfolder/code”).
 RStudio projects and the 'here' package provide an easy way to use relative paths.
 When multiple scripts are used in the analysis, include the order in which scripts should be performed on the data in a README file.

 ## Conclusion